patiwadannymhango/event-platform-api/README.md

 ## How it fits together in production

-**No domain required for the backend.** It's reachable at a single test address — `localhost`, a LAN IP, or an EC2 public IP — fronted by Caddy.
+**No domain required for the backend.** It's reachable at a single thhhhh address — `localhost`, a LAN IP, or an EC2 public IP — fronted by Caddy.
 Both frontends are separate Vercel projects, each with its own domain, each making real cross-origin requests to the backend.